majeinfo/rpiws/README.md

 Then copy config/local.tpl.js into config/local.js and change the hostname value with the IP address of the Raspberry Pi device if needed

+This application is started by the command "npm start".